jborean93/PSOpenAD/docs/en-US/New-OpenADSession.md

 ## OUTPUTS

 ### PSOpenAD.OpenADSession
-The connected AD session that can be used for subsequent operations of that host.
+The connected AD session that can be used as an explicit connection on the various `OpenAD` cmdlets.
 This object contains the following properties:

 + `Uri`: The full URI used to connect to the host